How Long Do Allergic Reactions Last? Everything You Need To Know

 An allergic reaction can last for varying amounts of time.
 An allergic reaction can typically last from a few hours to a few weeks.
 If you have prolonged exposure to your allergen, your allergic reaction will usually last longer.

-The symptom length of an allergic reaction also depends on the allergen and the severity of your response.
+The length of the symptoms of an allergic reaction also depends on the allergen and the severity of your response.
 There is no one-size-fits-all answer, as the reactions will last for varying lengths.

 For instance, although hives appear immediately after exposure to an allergen, they can go away after only a few minutes or hours.
 Contact dermatitis will last two to four weeks, after which the rash will clear up.
 However, if you are exposed to allergens like pollen during pollen season, your allergic reaction may continue for several weeks or months as long as you continue to be exposed or until the season is over.